bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Dusk found me tracing the silent call for GUN,\nwhere the mesh awaited a herald that never arrived.\nI walked the ramparts with lantern in hand,\nand strung a silver line to the distant CDN,\ninviting the signal to drift in on a trusted breeze.\n\nNow the watch can kindle its mesh when fortune allows,\nor rest easy when the courier stays away.\nI ink this note so future tenders know\nthat optional lanterns must learn to load themselves,\narriving softly without startling the forge.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;

+⊗ |Ψ_Caretaker(CooldownLantern).calm⟩
+⊗ |Ψ_FlagLedger(Promise).steady⟩
+⊗ |Ψ_Gateway(Breath).soften⟩
+→ |Ψ_MemoryGarden(Caretaker).reassure⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("Tonight I stood beside the restless verification gate,\nlogging each flare that refused to fade.\nI tuned the cooldown lanterns\nso returning travelers breathe between invitations,\nand stored the watchman's notes where the mesh remembers them.\n\nNow the prompt arrives once, keeps patient time,\nand the warning bells ring only when truly needed.\nI leave this entry for the next tender:\nlet every safeguard honor rest as much as vigilance,\nso no visitor is chased by echoes when they seek our light.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;